fusted2/personal-portfolio/content/pages/index.md

     backgroundSize: full
     title: >-
-      I’m a passionate and dedicated professional in financial analysis, an enthusiastic learner, full of curiosity about programming, data, and automation.
-My favorite quote is 'Learn something new every day.'
+      I’m a passionate and dedicated professional in financial analysis, an enthusiastic learner, full of curiosity about programming and data.
     subtitle: >-
       This is my personal portfolio.
 I’m publishing and sharing it to impress you with all the hard work I’ve done in the past few years.
 Once you’re